 The school is currently organised into four classes.

-CLASS 1 has Reception pupils and by Miss Melanie Ward
+CLASS 1 has Reception and Year 1 pupils and by Miss Melanie Ward

-CLASS 2 has Year 1 and Year 2 pupils and is taught by Mrs Hilary Betts on Monday, Tuesday and Wednesday and Mr Michael Smaje on Thursday & Friday
+CLASS 2 has Year 2 and Year 3 pupils and is taught by Mrs Hilary Betts on Monday, Tuesday and Wednesday and Mr Patch on Wednesday afternoon, Thursday and Friday

 Various intervention and challenge sessions are put in place for individuals and groups of pupils where a need is identified and are run both during the school day and after school.
 These intervention sessions are paramount to some pupils’ individual learning journeys and offer the pupils a chance to consolidate, catch – up on and extend their class work.
 The sessions also promote inclusion, improving self confidence and self esteem and a chance for pupils to question in a more personal environment.
 To date the sessions have made a tremendous impact upon the pupils’ attainment, progress and enjoyment of learning.